 Rachel Mellen, zoology major, investigated mating habits of a species of ants

-Veromessor pergandei, that, unusually, forms three kinds of colonies: single-queen colonies, colonies with multiple queens, and colonies that temporarily are home to multiple queens but then aggressively compete until a single queen remains.
+Veromessor pergandei are ants that, unusually, form three kinds of colonies: single-queen colonies, colonies with multiple queens, and colonies that temporarily are home to multiple queens but then aggressively compete until a single queen remains.
 And her work, which involved genetically testing more than 1,000 ants, helped contribute to and expand on the growing evidence that this hypothesis is correct.
 “The solitary males did mate with more queens than the queens that formed groups, which is what I expected to see,” she says.

 Anna Schmoker, chemistry major, recipient of prestigious Goldwater Scholarship for her research